1. Definition of ‘Honour’ Based Abuse

 - leaving a spouse, seeking a divorce or refusing to divorce when ordered to do so by family members;

 - applying for custody of children following separation or divorce;

 - pregnancy outside of marriage.

 Men may be targeted either by the family of a woman who they are believed to have ‘dishonoured’, in which case both parties may be at risk, or by their own family if they are believed to be homosexual.

-HBV is not a crime which is solely perpetrated by men; sometimes female relatives will support, incite or assist.
+So called honour based abuse is not a crime which is solely perpetrated by men; sometimes female relatives will support, incite or assist.
 It is also not unusual for younger relatives to be selected to undertake the abuse as a way to protect senior members of the family.
 Sometimes contract killers can be employed.